wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

 ## Set a limit

 **Do this**.
 No one talks about the accidentally leaving a web service running to poverty pipeline.
-I though that $5 was reasonably fo me and adjusting this is easy in the future.
+I though that $5 was reasonably of me and adjusting this is easy in the future.
 If immediately losing access is a problem, setting a **soft limit** will give you an email when you are about to reach it.

 ![Setting a limit](../../blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack/billingLimit.png)